Landlord Won't Make Repairs

 If you cannot get a lawyer to go to court with you, you will need to tell the judge why you didn’t pay the rent.
 You should explain that you didn’t pay because of poor conditions in your home.
 You should also say that you have proof of the problems, and that you do have the money put aside.
 You should ask the judge to have a hearing so that the court can hear all the evidence.

 The judge should hold a hearing to find out the facts of the case.
 Under the Warranty of Habitability law, you only need to pay as much rent as the place is worth.
 The judge decides if the landlord failed to keep your house or apartment in good shape.
 The judge also decides how much rent the landlord has the right to charge you.
 You must then pay whatever rent the judge says you owe.
 The rest of the rent money goes back to you.

 If the hearing is not held right away, the judge may tell you to deposit the rent money with the court.

 Department of Social Services (DSS) Withholding

 DSS can also help you get repairs done.
-DSS can hold back the rent share from your public assistance grant if it learns that there are serious problems at your apartment.
+DSS can hold back the rent share from your public assistance grant if it learns from the code office that there are serious problems at your apartment.
 By law, the landlord cannot evict you because of this.